On $\beta$-function of $\mathcal{N}=2$ supersymmetric integrable sigma models II: Metrics of the lambda -deformed SU(n)/U(n-1) sigma models

 \section{Metrics of the \texorpdfstring{$\lambda$}{lambda}-deformed \texorpdfstring{$SU(n)/U(n-1)$}{SU(n)/U(n-1)} sigma models}

-A well-known example of integrable field theories are sigma models, whose target space is chosen as a deformed homogenous space $G/H$ \cite{Klimcik:2008eq,Delduc:2013fga}.
+A well-known example of integrable field theories are sigma models, whose target space is chosen as a deformed homogeneous space $G/H$ \cite{Klimcik:2008eq,Delduc:2013fga}.
 In this section we will focus on the case of $SU(n)/U(n-1)$ symmetric space.

 The $\lambda$-deformation of the gauged WZW model can be derived from the $G/G$ model by introducing a $\lambda$ term, which reduces the gauge symmetry group to $H$.
 Let us start from refreshing the definition of such models.
 The algebra $\mathfrak{g} = \text{Lie}(G)$ is decomposed into direct sum